dinde451/jarr.d1/Jarulfs_Guide.md

 FTH<sub>player spell</sub> = 40

-  - ToHit<sub>base,monster</sub> is the value found in the tables for each monster in chapter 5.2 and 5.4.
+  - ToHit<sub>base,monster</sub> is the value found in the tables for each monster in CHAPTER_LINK_monster-data and CHAPTER_LINK_unique-monsters.

   - Fire Wall, Flame Wave and Ring of Fire always attack players as if they were traps.